 Sql server - SQL Service Broker and .NET Windows Service - Best practices.
 Sql - Tinyint vs Bit.
 Accessing Data with ADO.
 For performance and reliability reasons, it is strongly recommended that you use a client-server database engine for the deployment of data driven Web applications that require high-demand access from more than approximately 10 concurrent users.

 Although ADO works with any OLE DB compliant data source, it has been extensively tested and is designed to work with client server databases such as SQL Server.
 ASP supports shared file databases (Access or FoxPro) as valid data sources.
 Although some ASP example code use a shared file database, it is recommended that these types of database engines be used only for development purposes or limited deployment scenarios.

 Peter DeBetta's SQL Programming Blog : T-SQL UrlEncode.
 The curse and blessings of dynamic SQL.
 An SQL text by Erland Sommarskog, SQL Server MVP.

 The result set is derived from a SELECT statement.
 For more information, see WITH common_table_expression (Transact-SQL).
 TOP (expression) [ PERCENT ] Specifies the number or percent of random rows that will be inserted. expression can be either a number or a percent of the rows.
 Is an optional keyword that can be used between INSERT and the target table.
 SELECT @local_variable (Transact-SQL)

 Absolutely there are some clever workarounds and few extra-ordinary solutions but everybody can;t come up with such solution.
 Additionally, sometime the requirements are very simple that doing extraordinary coding is not required.
 Here is the simple case.
 Let us say here are the values: a, 10, 20, c, 30, d.
+Now the requirement is to store them in a array or list.
 Declare a variable list in SQL Server stored procedure.
 Database Programming: TOP Without ORDER BY? - Ward Pond's SQL Server blog.
 Slow in the Application, Fast in SSMS?
 An SQL text by Erland Sommarskog, SQL Server MVP.

 CLR UDTs A little refresher course on CLR UDTs might be helpful as well.
 MD5 Hash SQL Server Extended Stored Procedure.
 Fix : Error 1205 : Transaction (Process ID) was deadlocked on resources with another process and has been chosen as the deadlock victim.
 Rerun the transaction.
 Fix : Error 1205 : Transaction (Process ID) was deadlocked on resources with another process and has been chosen as the deadlock victim.
 Rerun the transaction.
 Deadlock occurs when two users have locks on separate objects and each user wants a lock on the other’s object.
 When this happens, SQL Server ends the deadlock by automatically choosing one and aborting the process, allowing the other process to continue.
 The aborted transaction is rolled back and an error message is sent to the user of the aborted process.